 The Beach Boys are an American surf-rock band from Hawthorne, California, consisting of Mike Love and Bruce Johnston, and supporting musicians John Cowsill, Tim Bonhomme, Scott Totten, Jeffery Foskett and Brian Eichenberger.

 Formed in 1961, the band originally consisted of brothers, Brian, Dennis and Carl Wilson, alongside their cousin Mike Love and Al Jardine.
 They have released nearly 30 albums across their career, including ‘Surfin' Safari’ in 1962, the ground-breaking ‘Pet Sounds’ in 1966 and their last album ‘That's Why God Made the Radio’ in 2012.

 Best known for tracks like I Get Around, Fun Fun Fun, Good Vibrations, Rock and Roll Music, Kokomo and Surfin USA, the band have a star on the Hollywood Walk of Fame and have received a Grammy Lifetime Achievement Award.

 In 2017, The Beach Boys played shows across the UK, including two shows at the Royal Albert Hall, the USA and Australia!

 In 2018, The Beach Boys have been confirmed to play at Hampton Court Palace festival in June.
 They'll also play shows in Dublin and Belfast on the following days after the festival.

 The Beach Boys also take on the 'Then and Now' tour in 2019, with US dates scheduled between January an March, and UK and Europe dates in the summer.
+Then they headline Oxfordshire's Cornbury Festival.
 Catch them live by checking out the tour dates and concert ticket information below on Stereoboard.

 Great nostalgia, impeccable harmonies, deservedly full house.